cosmos/cosmos/VALIDATORS_FAQ.md

 A DDOS attacker scan the network and learn the IP address of various validator nodes and try to disconnect them from communication with floods of traffic.

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called Sentry node architecture.
-Validator nodes should only connect to full nodes they trust because they operate them themselves or are run by other validators they no socially.
+Validator nodes should only connect to full-nodes they trust because they operate them themselves or are run by other validators they no socially.
 A Validator node will typically run in a data center.
 Most data center provide direct links the networks of major cloud providers.
 The validator can use those links to connect to sentry nodes in the cloud.

 Sentry nodes can be quickly spun up or change their ip addresses.
 Because the links to the sentry nodes are in private ip space, an internet based attacked cannot distrust them directly.
 This will ensure validator block proposals and votes always make to the rest of the network.